Mobilehome Rent Stabilization & Mobilehome Owner Protections Ordinance

 About the Ordinance

 The Ordinance established the Base Rent as the rent charged on October 13, 2020.
-The Mobilehome Park Owner has the right to a Consumer Price Index (CPI) increase every twelve (12) month period which is either seventy-five percent (75%) of the published increase in the CPI or three percent (3%); whichever is greater.
-In no event shall a rent increase exceed 3% per each 12 months.
-If a Mobilehome Park Owner does not impose an annual rent increase in any twelve (12) month period, then the Mobilehome Park Owner waives the annual Rent increase.
+Mobilehome Park Owners are permitted to implement a rent increase once every twelve (12) months, based on either seventy-five percent (75%) of the published increase in the Consumer Price Index (CPI) or three percent (3%), whichever is less.
+In no event may a rent increase exceed three percent (3%) within any twelve (12) month period.
+If a Mobilehome Park Owner does not impose an allowable rent increase within a twelve (12) month period, the right to that increase is waived.

 Fair Return and Capital Improvement Applications